eemelikoli/sn-multi-table-list-app/README.md

 Add the list sources you want to display in the widget instance options.

 # Upcoming features
-See list of issues in this repository
+Upcoming features will be tracked in issues linked to this repository.